 An ACD’s body reflects the lean, coiled energy resting beneath a double coat.
 While not stocky or brawny, his evenly proportioned, solid frame supports power and endurance, standing about 19 inches tall at the withers, and weighing between 35 and 50 pounds.
 The outer coat is short and bristly, while the soft under coat provides insulation from temperature extremes.

-An Australian cattle dog is loyal, pleasant, and even affectionate with you, but not as accepting of strangers.
-That’s when you’ll hear his sharp bark most.
-He’s always on alert while doing a territory sweep for anything that might threaten his herd.
+An Australian cattle dog is loyal, pleasant, and affectionate with you, but might not be as quick to accept strangers: That's when you'll hear his sharp bark most.
+He's always on alert while doing a territory sweep for anything that might threaten his herd.

 For the best emotional health, Becker says cattle dogs should be socialized early, starting at the breeder.
-“This behavior should continue through the first year of life to ensure these dogs gain the social skills necessary to appropriately interact with strangers, other animals, and kids for the rest of their lives.”
+"This behavior should continue through the first year of life to ensure these dogs gain the social skills necessary to appropriately interact with strangers, other animals, and kids for the rest of their lives," Becker says.

 Becker also recommends a beginning scent-work class immediately after they graduate from obedience class.
-“These super-smart dogs excel in this interactive, brain-stimulating game you both can enjoy for a lifetime.”
+"These super-smart dogs excel in this interactive, brain-stimulating game you both can enjoy for a lifetime," she says.

 Australian cattle dogs are, by nature, efficient and dutiful.
-When he thinks someone is out of line, he’ll nip at their heels—this includes you, children, and other dogs.
-While this behavior is simply instinctual, it’s not acceptable in the family.
-Proper positive conditioning and redirection learned in obedience training will help.
+When he thinks someone is out of line, he'll nip at their heels—this includes you, children, and other dogs.
+While this behavior is simply instinctual due to his herding inclinations, it's not acceptable in the family.
+Proper positive conditioning and redirection learned in obedience training will help curtail this habit.